TekkaGB/AemulusModManager/README.md

 For Persona 4 Golden on PC, [make sure you've set up Reloaded-II and the P4G mod loader first and foremost.](https://gamebanana.com/tuts/13379)

 For Persona 3 FES, [setup HostFS for mod loading.](https://shrinefox.com/guides/2020/04/10/modding-using-hostfs-on-pcsx2-p3-p4-smt3/)

+For Persona 3 Portable, you'll have to MANUALLY repack the iso to be used on an actual console.

 For Persona 5, [setup the proper patches for mod loading from mod.cpk.](https://shrinefox.com/guides/2019/04/19/persona-5-rpcs3-modding-guide-1-downloads-and-setup/) Just ignore the Setting Up Mod Compendium section since you'll be using Aemulus instead.